nishantshah977/SpeedShield/README.md

 ***Recommended:*** v1.2

-v1.3 can cause performance issue and slow down your website
+v1.3 prevent HTTP smuggling.
+Hence it may be issue for client side

 # SpeedShield
 SpeedShield is an open-source WordPress plugin that optimizes your website's performance with advanced algorithms that compress images and videos and cache resources to improve page load times.
 With just a few clicks, you can easily optimize your website to ensure a fast and seamless browsing experience for your visitors.